 Three long time friends and residents of North Providence came together to address the longstanding, desperate need for a new shelter, and the introduction of basic, essential sheltering programs and services.

-We are happy to report that our efforts have contributed to the start of the new shelter construction in the summer of 2022!
-We're closely monitoring the progress and also looking to implement programs to help keep animals out of the shelter system by providing assistance to residents that will help them keep their companions, or assist them within finding suitable placement if surrender is necessary.
+We are happy to report that our efforts have contributed to the start of the new shelter construction in the summer of 2022 with an estimated completion of Spring 2023!
+We're closely monitoring the progress and also working to help keep animals out of the shelter system by providing assistance to residents that will help them keep their companions, or assist them within finding suitable placement if surrender is necessary.

 NPAWS President: Cathy Lanni